To enter meals as an unreimbursed employee expense on Form 2106:

 - Click Yes on the next two screens.
 If necessary, click Add to enter a new form or Review to access a form already created.

 - The program will proceed with the interview questions for you to enter or review unreimbursed employee expenses.
 Enter your total meals and entertainment expenses on the screen titled Employee Expenses - Transportation, Travel, and Meals and Entertainment.
 You can figure your meals expense using the actual cost, or use the standard meal allowance (per diem).
-See IRS Publication 1542 for per diem amounts.
+See the Form 2106 instructions or use the U.S. General Services Administration website for per diem rates.

 Meals and Incidental Expenses